 Canada Day in Coquitlam

-Lafarge Lake and other parts of Town Centre Park are the places to be on July 1st in Coquitlam.
-That’s where families, community organizations, local musicians and other entertainers come together to celebrate Canada’s birthday in a big way.
+Lafarge Lake and other parts of Town Centre Park are the places to be on July 1st in Coquitlam (at least in years when the city’s in-person Canada Day activities aren’t cancelled).
+Most years, although not in 2020, that’s where families, community organizations, local musicians and other entertainers come together to celebrate Canada’s birthday in a big way.

 Town Centre Park is conveniently located by the Lafarge Lake – Douglas SkyTrain Station at 1205 Pinetree Way.
 It’s a large park that’s bordered by Pinetree Way, Guildford Way and Pipeline Road.